Privacy Notice

 1. Budgetary cuts and limited government spending mean that municipalities are always looking for ways to extend on capacity and streamline the way resources are utilised and distributed.
 The application of multi-channel approaches means that resources previously earmarked for face-to-face interaction or in-the-field monitoring by governmental agencies can be dedicated to other societal demands.

-3. Inclusive Governance: The resilience of cities is strengthened by empowered citizens who are provided with the opportunities to freely communicate, connect, and collaborate with each other and with governing agencies.
+3. Inclusive governance: The resilience of cities is strengthened by empowered citizens who are provided with the opportunities to freely communicate, connect, and collaborate with each other and with governing agencies.
 Effectively engaging citizens allows context-specific challenges to be quickly communicated and addressed, offers the opportunity to integrate inclusive sources of knowledge, and allows decisions to be easily accepted and implemented.

 Government Initiatives